Venus BUSD (vBUSD) Price Tops $0.0223 on Exchanges

-Venus BUSD (vBUSD) traded 0% higher against the US dollar during the 24-hour period ending at 8:00 AM ET on September 24th.
-Venus BUSD has a total market capitalization of $60.18 million and approximately $1.14 million worth of Venus BUSD was traded on exchanges in the last 24 hours.
-Over the last seven days, Venus BUSD has traded down 0% against the US dollar.
-One Venus BUSD token can now be bought for approximately $0.0223 or 0.00000035 BTC on major exchanges.
+Venus BUSD (vBUSD) traded 0.1% lower against the U.S. dollar during the 1 day period ending at 14:00 PM Eastern on September 25th.
+Venus BUSD has a total market capitalization of $60.11 million and $1.14 million worth of Venus BUSD was traded on exchanges in the last 24 hours.
+During the last week, Venus BUSD has traded 0.1% lower against the U.S. dollar.
+One Venus BUSD token can now be bought for about $0.0223 or 0.00000035 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.